dimdenGD/OldTwitter/README.md

 - Basically almost all of Twitter functionality is implemented
 - Custom profile link colors supported
 - You can change custom profile link color and it'll appear for other extension users (priority: oldtwitter color db -> twitter color db -> default color)
-- Ability to change default link color and font, enable/disable Twemoji, disable stars (favorites) back to likes (hearts)
+- Ability to enable/disable Twemoji, disable stars (favorites) back to likes (hearts), change default link color and font
 - Ability to show custom user link colors in timeline
 - Dark mode support
 - Removes all ads